About FSC

 • 30 health and safety assessments conducted for students identifies as at-risk for self-harm or suicide

-Unless noted otherwise, these numbers reflect the services delivered calendar year 2023.
+Unless noted otherwise, these numbers reflect the services delivered fiscal year 2024.

 Our Partners